CARE stands for Campus Assessment, Response, and Evaluation.

 Having clear procedures and plans of action when behavioral issues arise is critical to ensure the safety and security of the entire campus community.
 The CARE team will provide leadership and guidance on these processes and also respond to inquiries and issues as they arise.

-The CARE advisory committee is a multi-disciplinary campus committee (meeting 2-3 times per semester) and includes representatives from the following offices: Students Services, Police Services, Counseling, Community Partners, Instruction, and Marketing.
+The CARE advisory committee is a multi-disciplinary campus committee (meeting 2-3 times per term) and includes representatives from the following offices: Students Services, Police Services, Counseling, Community Partners, Instruction, and Marketing.

 The CARE team is comprised of members of the advisory committee.
 This team meets on a weekly basis.
 Members include: